A brief introduction to carbon emissions

 Once projects have been certified, project developers are issued VCUs, with one VCU representing one metric tonne of carbon-equivalent emissions reduced or removed from the atmosphere.

 Purchasing and retiring these VCUs allow individuals and companies to offset their own emissions.
 Carbon neutrality is achieved when emissions are fully offset.

 Geneco uses the trusted and secure platform, APX VCS Registry, for purchasing and retiring these VCUs.
 You can learn more about the registry here.

 The APX VCS Registry supports the VCS Association’s objectives to provide credibility to the voluntary markets, as well as to enhance business, consumer, and government confidence.

 How does Geneco support the reduction of carbon emissions?

 In the UK, Geneco is acclaimed for its work in recycling and renewable energy.
 Landfills of junk and waste are used to power homes, buses, cars and more.
 We have won 13 awards for our green efforts, including National Recycling Awards for both 2015 and 2016, British Renewable Energy Awards for both 2015 and 2017, and many more.

-Geneco brings this same expertise to the Singapore market, giving consumers a choice to build a sustainable energy future through the purchase of a carbon neutral electricity price plan - Get It Green.
+Geneco brings this same expertise to the Singapore Open Electricity Market, giving consumers a choice to build a sustainable energy future through the purchase of a carbon neutral electricity price plan.

 - By Geneco